fponticelli/tempots/apps/docs/pages/how-it-works.md

 ### Clear

-The `Clear` function is used to remove the rendered template from the DOM.
-Its single argument `removeTree` is a hint to the implementation that any DOM modification applied by this `Renrable` should be removed.
-When set to false, the implementation can assume that its parent will be removed from the DOM and only side effects that are not related to the DOM should be removed (for example clearing an interval or a timeout).
-When set to true, the implementation should remove all DOM modifications.
+The `Clear` function removes the rendered template from the DOM.
+Its argument, removeTree, indicates whether to remove all DOM modifications and side effects such as clearing an interval or timeout (`true`) or only side effects (`false`).

 ### TNode

-When a `TNode` is of type `string` or `Value&lt;string&gt;` (an alias for `Signal&lt;string&gt; | string`), it is treated as a text node. `TNode` is a `Renderable`, it is treated as a component.
-When a `TNode` is `undefined` or `null`, it is ignored.
+A `TNode` is treated differently based on its type:

+- string or `Value<string>` (alias for `Signal<string> | string`): Treated as a text node.
+- `undefined` or `null`: Ignored.
+- `Renderable`: Left unmodified.
+- `Renderable[]`: Gets wrapped into a `Fragment`.

 ## DOMContext

-TODO

-## Signals

-TODO
+The `DOMContext` object, passed to the Renderable function, provides access to the DOM and other utilities.
+It has the following properties:

+- `element`: The Element instance associated with this context.
+- `reference`: An optional Node instance serving as a reference for this context.
+- `document`: The Document instance associated with this context.

+The reference node, `TextNode` with an empty string, acts as a placeholder when elements are added or removed between siblings.
+It’s useful for `Renderables` like `ForEach` or `When`, which need to track element positions in the DOM.

+Additionally, `DOMContext` contains a collection of providers for shared state between Renderables, avoiding prop drilling and keeping the API clean.
+The `isFirstLevel` property, still experimental, marks nodes for server-side rendering and hydration.